 SANTIAGO Oct 11 A Chilean appeals court has

-agreed to examine a new appeal against Barrick Gold Corp's
+agreed to examine a fresh appeal against Barrick Gold Corp's

-project is hurting the environment and the quality of life for
+controversial project is hurting the environment and the quality

 The country's Supreme Court and environmental regulator have

-already frozen construction of the mine because of "significant
+already frozen construction of the mine due to "significant

 environmental harm."
 The suspension is poised to be lifted once